CrazyKitty357/Boot-Term/README.md

 *Linux*

 **How to install**: Clone / download the repo and copy the addons folder to your godot project.

+if your terminal doesn't show on linux change "konsole" on line 15 of plugin.gd to your terminal of choice